 The Jersey shore, especially to the north, and New York City got hit worst of all.
 NJ Governor Chris Christie — whose politics I don’t always agree with but whose attitude I can’t help appreciate — was right to evacuate the barrier islands; residents ignored him, and Mayor Bloomberg in NYC, at their peril.
 Hurricane Irene not wreaking the havoc that was feared last year was no excuse for failing to take Sandy seriously this time around.

-Sandy ended up making the "hard left" (i.e., pivoting West) predicted by meteor-ologists — despite never having seen a storm act that way before — a mite sooner than earlier estimates.
+Sandy ended up making the “hard left” (i.e., pivoting West) that meteorologists predicted — despite never having seen a storm act that way before — a mite sooner than earlier estimates.
 Its center made landfall between Cape May, the southernmost point in New Jersey, and Atlantic City.
-The Wildwoods, a 5-mile island just above Cape May where I used to live, were along with immediate neighbors largely spared because it's the northern walls of Eastern Seaboard hurricanes that are harshest due to counter-clockwise motion pulling water in from the ocean.
+The Wildwoods, a 5-mile island above Cape May where I used to live, were along with immediate neighbors largely spared because it’s the northern walls of Eastern Seaboard hurricanes that are harshest due to counter-clockwise motion pulling water in from the ocean.
 My stepmother teaches in North Wildwood and was back at work by the end of last week.
 Atlantic City, by contrast, lost sections of its boardwalk, and northern areas up to Long Beach Island — vacation spots for New Yorkers rather than Philadelphians (as well as, of course, home to plenty of year-round residents) — were absolutely devastated.
 Heavy rain during high tides is always a problem for the barrier islands because the ground is so easily saturated.
-Flooding is inevitable with a storm far less massive than Sandy was, and when the ocean meets the western bays there's nowhere left for the water to go.
+Flooding is inevitable with a storm far less massive than Sandy was, and when the ocean meets the western bays there’s nowhere left for the water to go.